Explore Preston's Great Outdoors

 For those wishing to try Nordic Walking, Nordic Walking with Dawn meet on Avenham and Miller Parks and provide a friendly Nordic Walking group for all kinds of abilities.

-Preston & District Walking Club aim to encourage as many people as possible, regardless of age or ability, to enjoy the great outdoors through their organised walks.
+Preston and District Walking Club aim to encourage as many people as possible, regardless of age or ability, to enjoy the great outdoors through their organised walks.
 They have a rendezvous point in Fulwood and various coach pick up points around the city, and explore areas of Preston together as well as trips further afield.

 The Preston Ramblers meet at various scenic locations across Lancashire.
 Their walks are short, easy mid-week ambles, ranging between 4-6 miles.
 The group is great for those looking to fit in some leisurely exercise during the week, whilst meeting new people.